ps-strategy-lowest-price

 Max price

 Use this to set a maximum price for hours to be on.
 Leave this blank if you don't understand how it works.!
-If this is set, the number of hours on may be less then configured for Hours on.
+If this is set, the number of hours on may be less then configured for Hours on

-If Consecutive on period is off (not checked), hours will be turned on only if the price is below or equal to Max price.
+is off (not checked), hours will be turned on only if the price is below or equal to Max price

-If Consecutive on period is on (checked), hours will be turned on only if the average price for the whole period is below or equal to Max price.
-If the average price for the hours that are supposed to be turned on is higher then Max price, then all hours will be off.
+, then all hours will be off.
 This is to make sure that if the switch (or whatever you have connected) is turned on, it is turned on the whole period.

-If you leave Max price blank, it has no effect.
+If you leave Max price

 Dynamic config